toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/research.md

 Technical details around this vulnerability can be found at the post by [iosiro](https://iosiro.com/blog/openzeppelin-uups-proxy-vulnerability-disclosure).
 The official OpenZeppelin postmortem be can be found [here](https://forum.openzeppelin.com/t/uupsupgradeable-vulnerability-post-mortem/15680).

 ---
-## 🧑‍🎨 Critical vulnerability disclosed to AxonsToken contract
+## 🧑‍🎨 Critical vulnerability disclosed to [@abwagmi](https://twitter.com/abwagmi/)
-I disclosed a critical bug to [@abwagmi](https://twitter.com/abwagmi/status/1465866170599358465) regarding a buggy `transferFrom` function on their AxonsToken contract that could allow any user to steal the entire token supply.
+I disclosed a critical bug to [@abwagmi](https://twitter.com/abwagmi/status/1465866170599358465) regarding a buggy `transferFrom` function on their AxonsToken contract that could allow any user to steal the entire circulating token supply.

-An overridden [`transferFrom` function in the `AxonsToken`](https://rinkeby.etherscan.io/address/0xd3cF1baab1F75d5bd86150963dda164c6E3E87A6#code#L687) allowed anyone to send tokens to the `auctionHouse` address, or pull tokens from the `auctionHouse` address.
-A malicious user could exploit this to send all user's tokens to the `auctionHouse` address and then pull it for themselves.
+An overridden [`transferFrom` function in the `AxonsToken`](https://rinkeby.etherscan.io/address/0xd3cF1baab1F75d5bd86150963dda164c6E3E87A6#code#L687) allowed anyone to send tokens to the `auctionHouse` contract from any other account, or pull tokens from the `auctionHouse` contract without allowance.
+A malicious user could exploit this to send other user's tokens to the `auctionHouse` address and then pull it for themselves.
 The POC can be seen at the [following code sample](https://gist.github.com/AshiqAmien/470add84111539a724c35350dc30a49f).

 Big thanks [@abwagmi](https://twitter.com/abwagmi/status/1466343883755995139) for supporting whitehats!